 Freshness and Refresh Cycles

 Every data source AeroCopilot ingests has a refresh cadence chosen to match how the upstream agency publishes.
-METAR observations move every five minutes; the FAA Digital Obstacle File moves every 56 days.
+METAR observations move every five minutes; the FAA sectional chart cycle moves every 56 days.
 Pulling either too slowly or too fast adds no value — and in the slow case, can mislead.

 This page documents the actual cron schedules running in production.
-The source of truth is apps/cron-worker/index.ts, the Railway-deployed worker that triggers every refresh endpoint.
+The source of truth is apps/cron-worker/cron-jobs.ts, the schedule registry the Railway-deployed worker reads to trigger every refresh endpoint.

 How the worker runs